patroni/patroni/docs/replica_bootstrap.rst

 -----------------

 Patroni uses tried and proven ``pg_basebackup`` in order to create new replicas.
-One downside of it is that it requires a running primary node.
+One downside of it is that it requires a running leader node.
 Another one is the lack of 'on-the-fly' compression for the backup data and no built-in cleanup for outdated backup files.
 Some people prefer other backup solutions, such as ``WAL-E``, ``pgBackRest``, ``Barman`` and others, or simply roll their own scripts.
 In order to accommodate all those use-cases Patroni supports running custom scripts to clone a new replica.
 Those are configured in the ``postgresql`` configuration block: